 Outdoor-Indoor Living

-Seamless indoor-outdoor living in superyacht interior design creates a more immersive and luxurious yachting experience.
-By blending open-air spaces with elegant interiors, this trend offers owners and guests the best of both worlds—unparalleled comfort and a direct connection to nature.
+Seamless indoor-outdoor living creates a more immersive and genuinely luxurious yachting experience.
+By blending open-air spaces with elegant interiors, you get the best of both worlds: unparalleled comfort and a direct, unfiltered connection to the natural environment around you.

 The Jubilee, launched in 2017, embodies this design philosophy with its sleek design and extensive use of glass, connecting indoor and outdoor spaces seamlessly.